 Career ready Mason grads have gone on to work for Engineering employers, such as:

 Join the Engineering community

 Get involved with academic and professional societies to grow your network while you're still a student.
-Your industry advisor can help you decide where to start.

 - National Society of Professional Engineers

 - American Society of Civil Engineers